Swarkestone Road, Chellaston, Derby, DE73 5UB 01332 702502

 I hope you enjoy viewing our website and you find the information and visuals helps to give you an understanding of what we are trying to achieve.
 In keeping with the school aims our fundamental expectations of students are that they take pride in their work, always strive to do their best and respect the work of others.
 It is also important that they enjoy their time here.
 Since opening our purpose-built department the subject has flourished.
 Our results at GCSE, Applied GCE and Advanced level are outstanding and to underline our success our annual exhibitions in the Assembly Rooms, Derby and summer exhibition in school are well known in the county.

-Outside normal school hours Art staff give generously of their time and a range of extra curricular activities and experiences are offered to extend and enrich the experience of our students.
+Outside normal school hours, Art staff give generously of their time and a range of extra curricular activities and experiences are offered to extend and enrich the experience of our students.
 Every year the department organises trips to all the major galleries.
-A highlight of our calendar is the residential visit abroad – New York, Paris, Rome, Barcelona and back to New York again in December 2008.
+A highlight of our calendar is the residential visit abroad – New York, Paris, Rome, and Barcelona have been a few previous trips.
 Art continues to enjoy increasing popularity and numbers opting for the subject at Key Stage 4 and 5 are healthy.
 We are very proud of our record of examination success.
 We encourage each student to develop a range of practical skills, an enquiring mind and a consideration for our own and other cultures.
 Many of our students go on to study the subject at University – many of them go direct entry

-• Offer insights into our own and other cultures and encourage positive attitudes.
+• Offer insights into our own and other cultures with the encouragement of positive attitudes.

 Heads down.
 Year 10 students busy working on their studies developed from a trip to the British Museum, London